outsidedav/swift/backend/kitura.md

 After downloading your project, you can begin working with your app.

-## Developing your application with Xcode
+## Step 3.
+Developing your application with Xcode
 After downloading your project, you are able to modify and develop it by using Xcode, and then upload your modified application for deployment to the cloud.

 1. Create an Xcode project.